muhammad-usama-sardar/tls-fatt-extension/draft-usama-tls-fatt-extension.md

 # Responsibilities of Authors
 {: #sec-res-authors }

+This document proposes a new "Formal Analysis Considerations" section where the authors provide the following three items:

 ## Threat Model
 A threat model outlines the assumptions and known weaknesses of the proposed protocol.
 The threat model could be the classical Dolev-Yao adversary.
-In addition, it could specify any keys which are assumed to be available to the adversary.
+In addition, it could specify any keys (e.g., long-term keys or session keys) which are assumed to be compromised (i.e., available to the adversary).

 ## Informal Security Goals
 Knowing what you want is the first step toward achieving it.
 Hence, informal security goals such as integrity, authentication, freshness, etc. should be outlined in the Internet-Draft.
-These goals could be part of the security considerations or the Appendix.
 If the informal security goals are not spelled out in the Internet-Draft, it is safe to assume that the goals are still unclear to the authors.
 In such a case, the Internet-Draft should not be considered as ready for adoption.

+[section]: <> (These goals could be part of the security considerations or the Appendix.)

 ## Protocol Diagram
-A protocol diagram highlights the proposed changes compared to the standard TLS protocol.
-It should clearly mention the initial knowledge of the protocol participants.
+A protocol diagram highlights the proposed cryptographically-relevant changes compared to the standard TLS protocol {{I-D.ietf-tls-rfc8446bis}}.
+It should clearly mention the initial knowledge of the protocol participants, e.g., which authentic public keys are known to the protocol participants at the start of the protocol.
+An example of a protocol diagram for {{I-D.fossati-tls-attestation-08}} is provided in Section 3 of {{Example-Protocol-Diagram}}.

 # Responsibilities of Verifier
 {: #sec-res-verifier }